 Self-employment accounts for an estimated 14% of the total employment base in Grant County.
 Technological advances have reduced the geographic requirements in many industries, allowing workers to interact collaboratively and effectively through multiple mediums from a remote location.
-This has allowed workers to become more footloose when choosing a location to live and work.
+This has allowed workers more flexibility when choosing a location to live and work.